(updated Feb. 2026)

 - Self-archiving policy

-- Example: None available so far!
-Note that JHUP only allows postprints to be deposited in non-commercial institutional repositories.
+- Example: This is a postprint of an article in Human Rights Quarterly.
+Note that JHU only allows postprints to be deposited in non-commercial institutional repositories.
 Exceptions for deposits in subject repositories are made based on funder requirements.

 - APC for hybrid OA = not specified